-As acute hepatitis A is a self-limiting disease and in most cases resolves spontaneously without residual damage or sequelea and no specific therapy is available, the treatment is supportive.
+Because acute hepatitis A is a self-limiting disease and in most cases resolves spontaneously without residual damage or sequelae and no specific therapy is available, the treatment is based on monitoring.
 In 85% of cases, clinical symptoms and laboratory abnormalities resolve within 3 months.
 After 6 months almost all patients have complete recovery (Koff 1992).
 More severe courses require hospitalisation.
 In an outbreak in Pennsylvania, USA, 20% of patients had to be admitted to hospital (Wheeler 2005).
-The rare cases that progress to fulminant hepatic failure (impaired synthetic function, hepatic encephalopathy) require aggressive supportive therapy.
+The rare cases that progress to fulminant hepatic failure (impaired synthetic function, hepatic encephalopathy) require aggressive monitoring therapy.
 These patients should be transferred to a centre that is capable of performing liver transplantation.